-- Brilliant Earth Group, Inc. Other than the inception balance sheet, dated as of June 3, 2021, the historical financial information of Brilliant Earth Group, Inc. has not been included in this prospectus as it is a newly incorporated entity, has no business transactions or activities to date, and had no assets or liabilities during the periods presented in this prospectus. - Brilliant Earth, LLC.
+- Brilliant Earth Group, Inc. Other than the inception balance sheet, dated as of June 3, 2021, the historical financial information of Brilliant Earth Group, Inc. has not been included in this prospectus as it is a newly incorporated entity, has had no business transactions or activities to date, besides the initial capitalization of the company. - Brilliant Earth, LLC.
 Because Brilliant Earth Group, Inc. will have no interest in any operations other than those of Brilliant Earth, LLC, the historical financial information included in this prospectus is that of Brilliant Earth, LLC.